 Finding the market salary for a particular post is nearly an impossible task.
-There are several factor such as experience, location, etc. which help in determining the salary for a particular post.
+There are several factors such as experience, location, etc. which help in determining the salary for a particular post.
 But, the problem is that neither people nor a company usually shares the salary of an employee.

 To overcome this problem, LinkedIn started LinkedIn salary.
 Now, LinkedIn not only provides salary information based on location, demographic, experience, etc.

-But it also provides certain features that can provide an invaluable help to you in making career decision like-
+But it also provides certain features that can provide invaluable help to you in making career decision like-

 - Industries where you can get a higher package for a particular job post.

 - Cities where a particular job profile is in high demand.

 - Do you need to get a higher education to get a better salary?

 There are several such questions, which LinkedIn salary can help you get answered.
 Now, since the service has been very recently started, you may not find a large number of data for your field.
 But, be patient and we are very sure that your job profile would have sufficient data on LinkedIn.

 Now, the one problem that LinkedIn might face is gathering the data and ensuring that it is accurate.

 Right now, LinkedIn asks it’s users to upload their salary and then cross-validates it.
-While, the problem that the user might face is that you can view LinkedIn salary only if you first upload the data of your current salary or have premium account.
+While the problem that the user might face is that you can view LinkedIn salary only if you first upload the data of your current salary or have a premium account.
 If this is your first job you are looking for, then having a premium account is your only option.

 3. Enhanced Employer Page

 But, if the company you are looking into has this, the following is what you can get-

 - A brief information about the company in the ‘Overview’ tab.

 - In the job sections, this is what you can get: